dheeban0111/prettier/Issue-Labels.md

   Working as intended!
 Issues with this label represent a potential new feature to be added to prettier.

+* <kbd>type:infrastructure/meta</kbd>

+  This issue is about CI, publishing to npm, the status of Prettier, or anything else about Prettier itself.

+* <kbd>type:option request</kbd>

+  Prettier gets a lot of requests to add options to change the way it will print some code.
+Because Prettier is opinionated, and due to the cost of maintaining options, we will often refuse to add them.
+[Read this](https://github.com/prettier/prettier/issues/40) for more context.

 * <kbd>type:question</kbd>

   Issues marked as questions are queries about how prettier works, or bug reports that are actually prettier working as intended.